What is the role of roadway design and traffic management on local PM2.5 concentrations?

 Why might this be relevant?

-The project focuses on network emissions and vehicle flow management adjustment, which partially answers the question and the authors have the necessary expertise.
+The project focuses on network emissions and vehicle flow management adjustments, which partially relate to the impact of traffic management on local PM2.5 concentrations.

 • Integrated Research Observation System for Clean Air (OSCA)